AakashRaina/bluecoolant.xyz/src/posts/post-one/post-one.md

 date: 2020-08-13
 ---

-<p>Finally was able to create my own blog, will be writing blog posts soon 🎉🤞🏻</p>
+Finally was able to create my own blog, will be writing blog posts soon 🎉🤞🏻